HTTPArchive/almanac.httparchive.org/src/content/en/2022/http.md

 )
 }}

 There are studies showing that adopting Early Hints can improve user experience.
 For example, <a hreflang="en" href="https://blog.cloudflare.com/early-hints-performance/">Shopify observed 20-30% LCP improvements</a> in their lab study.
-We observe that approximately 1.6% of web sites in our dataset have adopted Early Hints even at this early stage and most of the adoption (1.5%) stems from websites running on Shopify's platform.
+We observe that approximately 1.6% of websites in our dataset have adopted Early Hints even at this early stage and most of the adoption (1.5%) stems from websites running on Shopify's platform.

 With the 25% of websites including `<link rel="preload">` with the page response, there is significant potential to convert such link nodes to Early Hints.